ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 5/W5 - Day 1 - DevOps on AWS, CloudTrail, AWS Storage Gateway, Snowball, Snowmobile.md

 We figure out who did it and how we can prevent this in the future.

-## Management Console
+## Management Console - CloudTrail
 You have a recent events section.

 You can view events in json - then build your own analytics from this json.

 ### You can create a trail
 You can apply to all regions - in case you have a multi regional environment
+- This is recommended

+**You can create a trail for 2 types of events**:

 *Management events* -> select all, both read and write.
-Unless you are only interested in tracking read or write.
+Unless you are only interested in tracking one.

 *Data events* -> only applies to S3 and lambda.
 You can select all S3 buckets, but this can be very expensive.
 Same for lambda functions, you can track all of them but it can potentially be expensive.